25 Plants for Instant Curb Appeal in Front of Your House

 Rob Cardillo/Knock Out Roses

 Roses aren't attractive in the winter, and even when they're blooming, they often need pruning, fertilizing and spraying.
-But some roses, like the Knock Out family, are low-maintenance, which many homebuyers know and appreciate, and they produce spectacular flowers from spring until frost.
+But some roses, like the Knock Out family, are low-maintenance, so you can have beautiful color and fragrance without a lot of work.
+Knock-Out roses are available in red, pink, white, coral, orange, peach and yellow, and the gorgeous flowers rebloom from spring until frost.

 Tip: Smaller Drift roses, which mature around 18 inches tall, are also easy to grow and make a pretty groundcover for sunny spots.